pawelgoj/Envelope-for-QE-PH-calculations/README.md

 ![Window of app Envelope for QE PH calculations](Window.png "Window of app Envelope for QE PH calculations")

 ## Usage

+If you want to use exe file for windows download "Envelope for QE PH calculations.zip" (find it in Releases) and unpack it.
+Run program "Envelope for QE PH calculations.exe" in unpacked folder.
 Complete the form and press `<Calculate envelope>` button to calculate envelope.

 ### Input files